Bloomington Public Adjuster

 State Farm's "Cosmetic Damage" Denial Strategy in Bloomington

 What Insurers Won't Tell You: Carriers use "cosmetic" language to deny legitimate damage that fails to meet a visual standard they don't define.
-Minnesota courts have ruled this violates the duty of fair dealing — learn how the Cedar Bluff and Cannon Falls precedents protect your claim in our detailed breakdown.
+You can challenge these denials under the Cedar Bluff matching doctrine (which requires reasonable color matching even when partial replacement won't match) and §72A.201's fair-handling requirements.
+The Cannon Falls ruling does not protect carriers when granule loss, punctures, or water intrusion show actual functional damage.

 We prove materiality by measuring the scope with Xactimate, obtaining independent inspections, and invoking the appraisal clause if the insurer refuses to accept our findings.
 This forces the carrier to either pay or trigger formal appraisal, shifting your negotiating position in your favor.